Saturday, October 31, 2020

 The Smṛti (that which is remembered) consists of the sacred texts which are composed by the ancient sages: this tradition consists of Manusmriti, Yājñavalkyasmriti, Sankha Likhita Smriti, Parashara Smriti, the Dharmasūtras and Dharmaśāstras, the eighteen Mahapuranas (Major Puranas) and eighteen Upapuranas (Minor Puranas), the ancient epics (the Mahabharata and the Ramayana), the Arthasaśāstras, and several other texts.
 Yājñavalkya, the sage who flourished between seventh and eighth centuries B.C., gives the name of twenty Smṛti texts, several of which are no longer extant.

-In some classifications, a third category is added to the structure of Santana Dharma—it is called Itihasa (history).
-The two epics, the Mahabharata and the Ramayana, become part of the Itihasa category.
+In some classifications, a third category is added to the structure of Sanatana Dharma—it is called Itihasa (history).
+The two epics, the Mahabharata and the Ramayana, are part of the Itihasa category.
 There is also the category of Tantra, which means the science of doing practical things.
-But much of ancient Tantra is no longer extant, as the ancient sages felt that people in ancient times are not ready for such knowledge and they stopped teaching the Tantric arts.
+Much of ancient Tantra is no longer extant.
+The ancient sages felt that people in ancient times were not ready for such knowledge and they stopped teaching the Tantric arts.

 Wednesday, October 7, 2020